pgomes13/php-phalcon-calculator/README.md

     |-- gulp                    # Contains all the gulp files for asset pipelining
     |-- server                  # Contains all the PHP Phalcon RESTful code for end-points
+    |-- public                  # Folder is generated when 'gulp --prod' command is run.
+Contains production assets.
     |-- .bowerrc                # Contains the installation location for bower components
-    |-- .gitignore              # Contains all the files & folders to be ignored by git
+    |-- .gitignore              # Contains all the files and folders to be ignored by git
     |-- bower.json              # File for bower packages dependency management
     |-- Gulpfile.js             # Loads all the gulp tasks in /gulp directory
     |-- karma.conf.js           # Configuration file for the karma test runner
     |-- package.json            # File for node packages dependency management
+    |-- index.html              # File is generated when 'gulp --prod' command is run.
+Serves the frontend app.
 ```